grafana/pyroscope/docs/sources/view-and-analyze-profile-data/pyroscope-ui.md

 ## Comparison page

-The Comparison page facilitates side-by-side comparison of profiles either based on different label sets, different time periods, or both.
+The Comparison view facilitates side-by-side comparison of profiles either based on different label sets, different time periods, or both.
-This feature is extremely valuable for understanding the impact of changes or differences between do distinct queries of your application.
+This feature is valuable for understanding the impact of changes or differences between two distinct queries of your application.

+You can use Comparison view to compare different time ranges whether or not the labels are the same.
+For example, in investigating the cause of a memory leak, the timeline might show a steadily increasing amount of memory allocations over time.
+You can use the Comparison view to compare the memory allocations between two different time periods where allocations were low and where allocations were high.
+This information helps you identify the function that's causing the memory leak.

 ![Pyroscope Comparison view](/media/docs/pyroscope/screenshot-pyroscope-comparison-view.png)